 The semi-permeable membrane typically makes of polyamide membrane sheets wrapped in a spiral form around a perforated tube resembling a loosely wound toilet roll.

-Design of the cartridges is therefore such that the seawater feed passes over the membrane sheets so that the washing action keeps the surfaces clear of deposits.
+The design of the cartridges is therefore such that the seawater feed passes over the membrane sheets so that the washing action keeps the surfaces clear of deposits.
 A dosing chemical also injects to assist the action.

-The two membranes sealed on the outer three edges, enclose porous under-layer through which the permeate spirals to the central collecting tube.
+The two membranes sealed on the outer three edges, enclose a porous under-layer through which the permeate spirals to the central collecting tube.

-Pressurised feedwater passes lengthways through the tubular spiral membrane element.
+Pressurized feedwater passes lengthways through the tubular spiral membrane element.
 Freshwater permeates travels through the membrane layers as directed along with a spiral bath into a central perforated tube.
 At the same time, the brine discharge out the end of the membrane elements.

 Pre-Treatment and Post-Treatment